 Note Within one week after arriving in Germany you must register with the residents’ registration office (see Einwohnermeldeangelegenheiten to the right).

-Papers needed Identity card/passport, visa (if applicable), rental contract (Mietvertrag) or proof of accomodation.
+Papers needed Identity card/passport, visa (if applicable), rental contract (Mietvertrag) or proof of accommodation.

 Note The residence permit is required if you are staying in Germany for longer than three months (see Ausländerbehörde to the right).

-Papers needed Identity card/passport, two passport photographs, confirmation of registration (Anmeldebestätigung from the Einwohnermeldeamt), work contract or stipend letter, rental contract or proof of accomodation, proof of health insurance, marriage certificate for couples.
+Papers needed Identity card/passport, two passport photographs, confirmation of registration (Anmeldebestätigung from the Einwohnermeldeamt), work contract or stipend letter, rental contract or proof of accommodation, proof of health insurance, marriage certificate for couples.